stripes Icon Inspiration

 Winning the 2020 Olympics is the ambition of Kevin Waimana Viezee, the 21-year-old Kenyan, who has been competing in the Olympics since he was eighteen.
 Amsterdam lives.
 He wants to come out as a sprinter for the Netherlands.

-Kevin: "I was born in Kenya.
-But when I was three years old, I was adopted and I came to the Netherlands.
-At the age of eight I went back to Nairobi with my parents, where I attended school from the age of eight to eighteen.
-My parents are half Kenyan and half Dutch and I have Dutch and Kenyan nationality.
-I have learned Dutch, but not enough to participate in society.
-That's why I started taking language lessons again. "
+Kevin: 'I was born in Kenya.
+But when I was three, I was adopted and came to the Netherlands.
+At eight, I moved back to Nairobi with my parents, where I went to school from eight to eighteen.
+My parents are half Kenyan and half Dutch, and I have both Dutch and Kenyan citizenship.
+I did learn Dutch, but not enough to properly participate in society.
+That's why I went back to Nairobi. taal'to start taking lessons.'

 If I win, I want to be able to speak Dutch well